 Trump scraps plan to push for foreign aid cut

-That's according to a senior administration official and a Democratic congressional aide, both of whom spoke on condition of anonymity to discuss internal deliberations.
+A senior administration official and a Democratic congressional aide confirmed the decision Thursday.
+Both spoke on condition of anonymity to discuss internal deliberations.

-The potential cut had drawn criticism from Republicans and Democrats.
-The administration official says the president wanted to cut what he sees as wasteful spending, but the plan ran into opposition on Capitol Hill.
+The potential cut to programs at the State Department and the U.S. Agency for International Development had drawn criticism from Republicans and Democrats.
+The administration official said it was clear that many on Capitol Hill weren't willing to join in "curbing wasteful spending."

 Since taking office, the Trump administration has sought each year to slash foreign affairs funding by as much as 30%.
 Those budget proposals have been soundly rejected by lawmakers from both parties.